Disability Network Southwest Michigan

 This support group is open to adults with a brain injury.
 This group is a chapter of the Brain Injury Association of Michigan and is very active.
 The group meets weekly to discuss a variety of topics, host speakers, and attend outings.
 The group meets every Thursday from 1:30 p.m. – 3:30 p.m. in the Community Building at Disability Network’s Kalamazoo office at 517 E. Crosstown Parkway.
 Contact Miranda Grunwell for more information at (269) 345-1516 x120.

 This group is open to women with any type of disability.
 Women are welcome to come share experiences of living with a disability, support other women living with a disability and discuss a variety of topics of interest in a safe, nonjudgmental environment.
 The group meets every Tuesday from 11:00 a.m. – 12:30 p.m. in the Community Building at Disability Network’s Kalamazoo office, 517 E. Crosstown Parkway.
 Call or e-mail Leatrice Fullerton for more information at (269) 345-1516 x118.

 Spinal Cord Injury Support Group

-A spinal cord injury group meets at least quarterly in Kalamazoo, hosted by All American Roll Models.
-The group has an e-mail newsletter to help members stay informed and in touch.
-For more information about the group, e-mail Brian at BrianLCulver@yahoo.com or contact Karen Halsted at Disability Network at (269) 345-1516 x115.
+This group does not meet regularly.
+They host occasional adapted recreational events and other seasonal events hosted by All American Roll Models.
+Members of this group are available for 1:1 support via phone or in person.
+For more information about SCI support, e-mail Brian at BrianLCulver@yahoo.com or contact Karen Halsted at Disability Network at (269) 345-1516 x115.

 For a list of other disability-related support groups in the area, go to other Area Support Groups.